WHAT YOU SHOULD KNOW:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Blood thinners: This medicine keeps clots from forming in your blood.
+- Blood thinners keep clots from forming in your blood.
 Blood thinners may be given before, during, and after your procedure.
 These medicines may first be given in your IV.
 Later the medicines may be taken by mouth.
 Blood thinners make it easier to bleed or bruise.
 If you shave, use an electric shaver.
 Use a soft toothbrush to keep your gums from bleeding.

 During your hemodialysis:

-- You are asked to change into a hospital gown.
-Your caregiver checks if you are ready for the hemodialysis.
-You are asked to sit back on a comfortable reclining chair.
-Your caregiver may give you medicine to keep your blood from clotting in the tubes.
-He then cleans the area over your arteriovenous fistula (AVF) or arteriovenous graft (AVG), and inserts and tapes 2 needles in place.
-He connects the tubes from the machine to the needles and starts the hemodialysis.
+- Your caregiver will check that you are ready for the hemodialysis.
+You will be asked to sit back on a comfortable reclining chair.
+Your caregiver will clean the area over your arteriovenous fistula (AVF) or arteriovenous graft (AVG).
+He will insert and tape 2 needles in place.
+He will connect the tubes from the machine to the needles and start the hemodialysis.

 - During hemodialysis you may read, watch TV, or take a nap.
-Your caregiver checks on you several times during the hemodialysis to make sure you are OK.
-Your caregiver also checks on the machine several times to make sure it is working fine.
+Your caregiver will check on you several times during the hemodialysis to make sure you are okay.
+He will also check on the machine several times to make sure it is working properly.
 Alarms may sound if your blood pressure or pulse change too much, or if the tubing gets loose or kinked.
 Do not be afraid when the alarms go off.
 Your caregivers will find the problem, turn off the alarm, and continue your hemodialysis.